venustar1228/MT5-Crypto-Bridge-Bitmex-Bybit-Binance/README.md

 2. OnInit() add the exchange API function such as **Binance_Get_API_Key(Binance_Api_Key,Binance_Api_Secret);**
 3. OnTick() use the library functions such as Binance_GetOpenOrders(), Binance_GetPrice(), Binance_Open_Trade()

-By making your own bot and using the CryptoBridge Libraries, you have endless possibilities with your strategy development.
+By making your own bot and using the CryptoBridgePro Libraries, you have endless possibilities with your strategy development.

 # Classic UI
 ![Version_One](https://i.imgur.com/HJ3fDLu.png)

 # Notes
-## Cryptobridge
+## CryptobridgePro
 connects to several crypto exchanges including binance, bitmex, and bybit for manual trading.

 1. Allow webrequests